Transportation Improvement Program (TIP) 2023

 Here is my post on ND on the TIP.

-Daniel Thompson about 1 year ago
+Daniel Thompson over 1 year ago

 It's disappointing to see [SP146] 77th Avenue SE Channelization.
 This project will remove a critical bicycle route from the Town Center.
 We cannot simply replace this with sharrows; sharrows are a failed notion that leads to cyclist-vehicle conflict.
 The many children living in the Town Center would be endangered by directing them from a bike lane into the street.